AbdulManaf12/Pediatric-Chest-Pneumonia-Classification-Leveraging-Traditional-CNN-with-GAN-for-Data-Balancing/README.md

 # Pediatric-Chest-Pneumonia-Classification-System-Using-GAN

 Machine learning and deep learning are the branch of artificial intelligence that has had exponential growth in recent years.
-By using these I can work with numbers, text, images and so many other things.
-At this time, I have a lot of contemporary successful examples that have been implemented such as: autonomous Vehicles, chat bots, even now I generating new data from previous.
+By using these we can work with numbers, text, images and so many other things.
+At this time, we have a lot of contemporary successful examples that have been implemented such as: autonomous Vehicles, chat bots, even now I generating new data from previous.
 Computer vision is one of the sub fields of deep learning which focuses on processing images.
 In the field of health care system,